angular-buch/website-articles/blog/2025-10-signal-forms-part3/README.md

 Our custom form control is now ready to be used!
 Since it implements the `FormValueControl` interface, we can use the component just like a native HTML form element.
-In our `RegistrationForm` template, we include the `MultiSelect` component and bind the field tree `newsletterTopics` to the `Field` directive.
+In our `RegistrationForm` template, we include the `MultiSelect` component and pass the field tree `newsletterTopics` to the `Field` directive.
 All inputs defined in the `FormValueControl` interface are now automatically managed by the directive.

 Our additional custom inputs `selectOptions` and `label` are set via property binding.
-Finally, we include the `FormError` component to display validation errors for this field.

 ```html
 <!--- ... -->